Orthogonally spherical objects and spherical fibrations: Orthogonally spherical objects

 When the conditions above are satisfied: \begin{itemize} \item Locally around any closed point $p \in Z$ we have $\mathcal{L}_E \simeq \mathcal{O}_Z[d_p]$ where

 \item $F_E$ is isomorphic the functor $\mathcal{L}_E \otimes (\text{-}) [-1]$ \end{itemize} \end{prps}

-We see therefore that for the orthogonally spherical objects the geometric meaning of the object $\mathcal{L}_E$ defined rather abstractly above is that its restriction to each connected component of $Z$ is a (shifted) line bundle which describes the autoequivalence of $D(Z)$ produced by taking the left co-twist of $\Phi_E$.
+We see therefore that for the orthogonally spherical objects the geometric meaning of the object $\mathcal{L}_E$ defined above is that its restriction to each connected component of $Z$ is a (shifted) line bundle which induces the co-twist autoequivalence $F_E$ of $D(Z)$.